-Field Description Incidents The incident forwarding specification: • Management NNMi forwards only NNMi-generated management events to the Northbound application. • 3rd Party SNMP Trap NNMi forwards only SNMP traps that NNMi receives from managed devices to the Northbound application. • Syslog NNMi forwards only Arcsight Syslog messages that NNMi receives from managed devices to the Northbound application using the NorthBound Integration module.
+Field Description Incidents The incident forwarding specification: Management NNMi forwards only NNMi-generated management events to the Northbound application.
+3rd Party SNMP Trap NNMi forwards only SNMP traps that NNMi receives from managed devices to the Northbound application.
+Syslog NNMi forwards only ArcSight Syslog messages that NNMi receives from managed devices to the Northbound application using the NorthBound Integration module.
 NNMi begins forwarding incidents as soon as you enable the Northbound destination.
 For details, see 28.3.1 Incident forwarding.
-Lifecycle State Changes The incident change notification specification: • Enhanced Closed NNMi sends an incident-closed trap to the Northbound application for each incident that changes to the CLOSED lifecycle state.
-This is the default configuration. • State Changed NNMi sends an incident lifecycle state changed trap to the Northbound application for each incident that changes to the IN PROGESS, COMPLETED, or CLOSED lifecycle state. • Both NNMi sends an incident-closed trap to the Northbound application for each incident that changes to the CLOSED lifecycle state.
-Additionally, the integration sends an incident lifecycle state changed trap to the Northbound application for each incident for each incident that changes to the IN PROGESS, COMPLETED, or CLOSED lifecycle state.
-Note: In this case, each time an incident changes to the CLOSED lifecycle state, the integration sends two notification traps, an incident-closed trap and an incident lifecycle state changed trap.
-For details, see 28.3.2 Incident lifecycle state change notifications.
-Correlations The incident correlation notification specification: • None NNMi does not notify the Northbound application of incident correlations resulting from NNMi causal analysis.
-This is the default configuration. • Single
+Lifecycle State Changes The incident change notification specification: Enhanced Closed NNMi sends an incident-closed trap to the Northbound application for each incident that changes to the CLOSED lifecycle state.
+This is the default configuration.
+State Changed NNMi sends an incident lifecycle state changed trap to the Northbound application for each incident that changes to the IN PROGESS, COMPLETED, or CLOSED lifecycle state.
+Both NNMi sends an incident-closed trap to the Northbound application for each incident that changes to the IN PROGESS, COMPLETED, or CLOSED lifecycle state.
+OMPLETED, or CLOSED lifecycle state changed trap to the Northbound application for each incident that changes to the CLOSED lifecycle state.
+Additionally, the integration sends an incident lifecycle state changed trap to the Northbound application for each incident that changes to the IN PROGESS, COMPLETED, or CLOSED lifecycle state.
+Note: In this case, each time an incident changes to the CLOSED lifecycle state, the integration sends two notification traps, an incident-closed trap and an incident lifecycle state change notifications.
+Correlations The incident correlation notification specification: None NNMi does not notify the Northbound application of incident correlations resulting from NNMi causal analysis.
+This is the default configuration.
+Single